DinoByte10/School-project/README.md

 # School-project
-goal: to create a simple game with c++
+goal: to create a simple game with python